Mr-Dai/Mr-Dai.github.io/_posts/2017-03-27-MongoDB-CRUD.md

 ```

 <p class="info">
-    To delete a single document sorted by some specified order, use the `findAndModify()`Specific Fields method.
+    To delete a single document sorted by some specified order, use the <code>findAndModify()</code>Specific Fields method.
 </p>